Hoda183/Ambassador-Challenge-Azure-Heros/Module-1 Fundamental AI Concepts.md

-- cMachine learning in Microsoft Azure
+- Machine learning in Microsoft Azure
 Microsoft Azure provides the Azure Machine Learning service - a cloud-based platform for creating, managing, and publishing machine learning models.
 Azure Machine Learning Studio offers multiple authoring experiences such as:

 .
 Automated machine learning: this feature enables non-experts to quickly create an effective machine learning model from data.